 Awards and Quality Marks

 The Museum collections have been Designated by the Government - an accolade, celebrating unique collections of national and international importance.
 Organisations holding Designated collections are expected to work towards the provision of high-quality services which deliver the fullest possible access to those collections and to take a leadership role by sharing expertise, offering advice and lending objects or materials.

 We are a fully Accreditated Museum – which means we meet nationally agreed standards on collections care, museum management and the provision of information and services to visitors.
-The status is reviewed very few years and ours was successfully renewed in 2015.

 To ensure that visitors are at the heart of what we do at Wiltshire Museum, we have developed a nine-point Customer Charter that aims to deliver excellent customer service and an enjoyable experience for all our visitors and members.
 We recognise that they have choices about where they go and how they spend their time.
 We will actively seek to understand and address their needs so we may successfully engage large and diverse audiences.
 The Charter applies to all our visitors – including customers, volunteers, WANHS members, Trustees, enquirers, researchers, guest exhibitors, visiting artists, speakers, students, school groups and corporate hire.
 It aims to inform the behaviour and conduct of all our trustees, staff and volunteers.
 Everyone has a role to play in putting our audiences at the heart of what we do.